T1taniumF0rge-Industries-Inc/Software/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
+Please include a summary of the changes and the related issue here.
+Please also include relevant motivation and context here.
 List any dependencies that are required for this change.

-Fixes # (issue)

-## Type of change
+Replace this paragraph with your description.

-Please select relevant option by placing an "x" between the square brackets (e.g.: "[x]")
+You can tick any checkboxes by placing an "x" between the square brackets (e.g.: "[x]") or by ticking it/them after you created the pull request.

+## Type of change(s)

+Please select relevant option(s)

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
+- [ ] Testing (changes made for testing purposes)

 ## Checklist:

-Please tick the checkboxes by placing an "x" between the square brackets (e.g.: "[x]")
+Please tick the checkboxes that you followed

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code